 It helps if the celebrity is known for something within the industry, but it isn’t necessary.

-Matthew McConaughey promoting Lincoln is a great example of celebrity endorsements for the sake of notoriety.
+Matthew McConaughey promoting Lincoln is a great example of a celebrity endorsement that simply plays on notoriety.
 However, if a celebrity is known for, say, being extremely fit and promotes athletic gear, you get a few different kinds of social proof types working in your favor.

 For example, Dwayne the Rock Johnson endorses UnderArmor.
 He’s not only one of the most well-known celebrities, but he’s also ripped which makes this endorsement seem like both a celebrity one and an expert one.